HesamOdinAbbaspour/HesamOdinAbbaspour/README.md

 I’m a control engineer transitioning into AI, with a primary focus on explainable and uncertainty-aware machine learning for medical imaging.

-My work centers on building interpretable models that are reliable, reproducible, and suitable for real-world clinical or scientific use.
+My work centers on interpretable models that are reliable, reproducible, and suitable for real-world clinical or scientific use.

 Currently, I’m developing research-oriented ML projects and technical reports to support PhD applications in medical and explainable AI.